Grgnavin/Youtube-Backend/ReadMe.md

 This project is a comprehensive backend implementation for both YouTube and Twitter functionalities, built using Node.js, Express, Mongoose, and MongoDB.
 It supports user authentication, posting content, commenting, subscribing, uploading avatars, cover images, videos, managing likes, playlists, and providing a user dashboard similar to YouTube.

 ## Features
-- User registration and authentication.
+- User registration and authentication(just a simple authentication with cookies).
 - Posting tweets and comments.
 - Uploading and managing avatars and cover images via Cloudinary.
 - Video uploading, commenting, and management.